Just intonation: Terminology

-A Cent is a measure of interval size.
+A cent is a measure of interval size.
 It is logarithmic in the musical frequency ratios.
 The octave is divided into 1200 steps, 100 cents for each semitone.
+Cents are often used to describe how much a just interval deviates from 12-TET.
+For example, the major third is 400 cents in 12-TET, but the 5th harmonic, 5:4 is 386.314 cents.
+Thus, the just major third deviates by −13.686 cents.

 History

 Pythagorean tuning has been attributed to both Pythagoras and Eratosthenes by later writers, but may have been analyzed by other early Greeks or other early cultures as well.
 The oldest known description of the Pythagorean tuning system appears in Babylonian artifacts.

 During the second century AD, Claudius Ptolemy described a 5-limit diatonic scale in his influential text on music theory Harmonics, which he called "intense diatonic".
 Given ratios of string lengths 120, 112 1/2, 100, 90, 80, 75, 66 2/3, and 60, Ptolemy quantified the tuning of what would later be called the Phrygian scale (equivalent to the major scale beginning and ending on the third note) – 16:15, 9:8, 10:9, 9:8, 16:15, 9:8, and 10:9.

+Ptolemy describes a variety of other just intonations derived from history (Pythagoras, Philolaus, Archytas, Aristoxenus, Eratosthenes, and Didymus) and several of his own discovery / invention, including many interval patterns in 3-limit, 5-limit, 7-limit, and even an 11-limit diatonic.

 Non-Western music, particularly that built on pentatonic scales, is largely tuned using just intonation.
 In China, the guqin has a musical scale based on harmonic overtone positions.
 The dots on its soundboard indicate the harmonic positions: 1/8, 1/6, 1/5, 1/4, 1/3, 2/5, 1/2, 3/5, 2/3, 3/4, 4/5, 5/6, 7/8.
 Indian music has an extensive theoretical framework for tuning in just intonation.

 Diatonic scale

 The prominent notes of a given scale may be tuned so that their frequencies form (relatively) small whole number ratios.

-The 5-limit diatonic major scale is tuned in such a way that major triads on the tonic, subdominant, and dominant are tuned in the proportion 4:5:6, and minor triads on the mediant and submediant are tuned in the proportion 10:12:15.
-Because of the two sizes of wholetone – 9:8 (major wholetone) and 10:9 (minor wholetone) – the supertonic must be microtonally lowered by a syntonic comma to form a pure minor triad.
+The 5 limit diatonic major scale is tuned in such a way that major triads on the tonic, subdominant, and dominant are tuned in the proportion 4:5:6, and minor triads on the mediant and submediant are tuned in the proportion 10:12:15.
+Because of the two sizes of wholetone – 9:8 (greater wholetone) and 10:9 (lesser wholetone) – the supertonic must be microtonally lowered by a syntonic comma to form a pure minor triad.

-The 5-limit diatonic major scale (Ptolemy's intense diatonic scale) on C is shown in the table below:
+The 5 limit diatonic major scale (Ptolemy's intense diatonic scale) on C is shown in the table below: